There Was an Old Miser

 cf. "Disguised Sailor (The Sailor's Misfortune and Happy Marriage; The Old Miser)" [Laws N6]

-Roud, interestingly, lumps it with Laws N10, "The Silk Merchant's Daughter." - RBW
+Roud, interestingly, lumps it with Laws N10, "The Silk Merchant's Daughter."
+I was tempted to do the same with the short version in Nestler, before I realized it was this. - RBW

 Chris Willett's version on Voice04 and Bodleian broadsides 2806 c.16(16) and Johnson Ballads 572 include the verses in the [Supplemental Tradition text, from Cazden et al] but omit the ending: no shipwreck or happy ending. - BS